-ins largest U.S.-based, publicly traded water and wastewater utilities, serving the little of the people in Pennsylvania, Ohio, North Carolina, Texas, Illinois, New Jersey, Illinois, Aqua America, Inc. is listed on the New York Stock Exchange under the the committed to renewing and improving our water and wastewater infrastructure to inful and continuous capital investment.
-This commitment not only ensures and quality water for our current and future customers, but it demonstrates ally efficient approach to ensuring the sustainability of our business, the industry comment.
-As a steward of Earth's most recycled resource, Aqua takes equal care tresh water for drinking as it does treating wastewater for its return to Earth.
-For the care we've successfully employed engineering, technology and sophisticated the class to grow Aqua into one of the nation's most efficient utilities.
+The largest U.S.-based, publicly traded water and wastewater utilities, serving people in Pennsylvania, Ohio, North Carolina, Texas, Illinois, New Jersey, Carolina, Aqua America, Inc. is listed on the New York Stock Exchange under the bundwork for a Better Tomorrow.

+electormitted to renewing and improving our water and wastewater infrastructure continuous capital investment.
+This commitment not only ensures and quality water for our current and future customers, but it demonstrates are citicient approach to ensuring the sustainability of our business, the industry content.
+As a steward of Earth's most recycled resource, Aqua takes equal care than water for drinking as it does treating wastewater for its return to Earth.
+For we've successfully employed engineering, technology and sophisticated takes to grow Aqua into one of the nation's most efficient utilities.